tanmaypanda-14/blog/src/content/blog/configure-wezterm-for-productivity.md

   - productivity
   - terminal
   - configuration
-description: A comprehensive guide on setting up and customizing WezTerm for an optimized terminal workflow.
+description: >
+  Discover a curated guide for optimizing WezTerm’s configuration to boost your terminal workflow and enhance productivity.
 ---

 Here are some recommendations, tips, and best practices for configuring `WezTerm` to enhance your terminal workflow.